This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Arrange orange slices on a plate.
+• Arrange the orange slices on a plate.

-• Add red onions and olives.
+• Add red onions slices.

-• Drizzle with white balsamic vinegar.
+• Drizzle with white balsamic vinegar and serve immediately.

 Notes